topikachu/ev3dev/Using-I2C-Sensors.md

 ## Kinds of I2C Devices

 The I2C standards only specify how data is sent from device to device.
 It does not specify the layout of the registers of a device.
-LEGO, however, has guidelines for 3rd party manufactures so that they can provide sensors with (fairly) uniform register layout.
+LEGO, however, has guidelines for 3rd party manufactures so that they can provide sensors with a (fairly) uniform register layout.

 We call sensors that were designed following LEGO's guidelines **I2C/M** sensors (M is for Mindstorms).
-This common register layout lets us autodetect the type of sensor and proved access to the sensor via the ```msensor``` class.
+This common register layout lets us autodetect the type of sensor and proves access to the sensor via the ```msensor``` class.

 We refer to sensors that do not conform to LEGO's specifications as **I2C/S** sensors (S is for Standard).
 There are so many types of I2C chips in the wild that are already supported on Linux, that we do not attempt to autodetect them.
 To use them, we just need to find a compatible driver and manually load it.

 ## Addressing

 The I2C address that is used in ev3dev is different from the other EV3/NXT programming languages/environments.
-See [[I2C Sensor Addressing]] to find out how and why.
+See _[[I2C Sensor Addressing]]_ to find out how and why.
 Since most sensors are autodetected, you don't usually have to worry about the address.
 However, for manually loading devices, you need to know what the address is.
 Also, if you had multiple sensors connected to a single port using a port splitter, you would need to know the address to make sure your are using the correct ```sensorN``` device node.
 NOTE: A [port splitter](http://mindsensors.com/index.php?module=pagemaster&PAGE_user_op=view_page&PAGE_id=79) is not the same as a [sensor MUX](http://mindsensors.com/index.php?module=pagemaster&PAGE_user_op=view_page&PAGE_id=179).

 ## Using I2C/M Sensors

-See [[Using the Mindstorms Sensor Device Class]] for general usage.
+See _[[Using the Mindstorms Sensor Device Class]]_ for general usage.
 This is the I2C specific usage.

 ### Polling